Whisper War

 Whisper War is the debut studio album by American rock band the Cab.
-It was released on April 29, 2008, by Fueled by Ramen andDecaydance Records.
+It was released on April 29, 2008, by Fueled by Ramen and Decaydance Records.
 The album is a pop rock, pop-punk, alternative rock, and power pop record.
-It was recorded in October 2007 at Red Bull Studios, based in Santa Monica, California.
+It was recorded in October 2007, at Red Bull Studios, based in Santa Monica, California.
 It was produced by Matt Squire and Patrick Stump of Fall Out Boy, who also provides vocals on "Bounce", "One of Those Nights", "I'm a Wonder" and sings backing vocals on other songs.

 Upon its release, the album was positively received by music critics, who praised the album's production and sound.
 Commercially, the album charted at number 108 on the US Billboard 200 and peaked at the top of the Heatseekers Albums chart in that same country.
 The album would also chart in Japan.
 Three singles were released to promote the album: "I'll Run", "One of Those Nights", and "Bounce".
-In 2024, the album was rereleased to commemorate the band's 16th anniversary.
+In 2024, the album was re-released to commemorate the band's 16th anniversary.